-Hospitality Net just dropped a glowing press release announcing the launch of the AI Hospitality Alliance (AIHA) — a brand-new “independent industry platform” that promises to unite hoteliers, tech vendors, researchers, and investors to “shape the future of AI in hospitality.”
+A glowing press release recently announced the launch of the AI Hospitality Alliance (AIHA), billed as a brand-new “independent industry platform” that promises to unite hoteliers, tech vendors, researchers, and investors to “shape the future of AI in hospitality.”
+[See updates]

 It sounds noble.
 It sounds necessary.
 It also sounds very, very familiar.